 to believe that cash [specie] payments were not stopped so entirely in Scotland as they were at the Bank of England.
 All the Scots banks kept stocks of gold, and it is probable that, notwithstanding the theory that the notes of Scotland turned out the gold, there was more gold in the country than was generally supposed, for the more prudent measures of the banks in their exchanges and issues could not fail to attract some of the gold which was displaced by excessive issues in England.

 In any case, gold could always be had in London and, to a more limited extent, in some other English markets, if not for its official price of £3.
 17s 10.5d then for something not far from it.
-In that case, the main disadvantage consisted of transport costs amounting, in the case of shipments to Scotland, of between half and three-quarters of one percent of the purchase price, plus a fixed insurance fee.
+In that case, the main disadvantage consisted of transport costs amounting, in the case of shipments to Scotland, to between half and three-quarters of one percent of the purchase price, plus a fixed insurance fee.

 The Great Blockade